precimed/misc/README.md

 #### Step 2:
 Process your phenotype.
 Rename columns with actual phenotype names.
 Transform phenotype values.
+Make sure to replace any other name that indicates your subjects e.g. "eid" with "IID" and dublicate this column and name it "FID".
+"FID" and "IID" values has to be integer type.

 #### Step 3:
 Create unrelated individuals in the genotype file and then extract those induviduals from the imputed files